This site contains promotional information intended only for healthcare professionals resident in the United Kingdom

 What are the contraindications for Paxlovid?

-For the Pfizer Medicines Interactions Checker (GB HCPs only) click here.
+For the Pfizer Medicines Interactions Checker (UK HCPs only) click here.

 How do patients take PAXLOVID?